-The anesthetic used during the actual procedure may be general anesthesia which can last for 1 to 4 hours.
-An epidural can also be used for procedures on the lower part of the body.
-On the other hand, you may also be given local anesthesia if the procedure will be on small areas of your body.
+You will likely be put under using general anesthesia, which can last for 1 to 4 hours.
+An epidural can also be used for procedures on the lower part of the body, although this is becoming increasingly unpopular now.
+Alternatively, you may be given local anesthesia if the procedure will be on small areas of your body.
 You may be asked to stand up during the procedure to ensure proper fat removal, but you will not feel any pain.

 Length of stay in Destination

-Generally, patients who have received general anesthesia will be required to spend the night in the hospital.
+Generally, patients who have received general anesthesia will be required to spend the night in the hospital (in-patient).
 Patients, who have had local anesthesia, may be able to leave the hospital on the same day.

-After the operation, you will have to wear support bandages (support corset, bandages or elasticated support) while you’re healing.
+After the operation, you will have to wear support bandages (support corset, bandages or elasticated support) whilst healing.
 Expect some pain, swelling and bruising during the following days and weeks.
 Your surgeon will prescribe medication to help control your pain and antibiotics to reduce the risk of infection.
 Furthermore, your stitches may be removed during your follow-up appointment with your surgeon.
 You should expect to stay local for about a week post-op to allow for the initial recovery and check-up appointments, which will include the removal of stitches.

 Numbness in the specific area of your body where the fat was removed is to be expected for the first couple of weeks, usually, this will improve after 6 to 8 weeks.
 You may also need to wait a few days before going back to work.
 As for your normal activities, especially exercise, you may have to wait a few weeks before resuming.